 If the attendance agreements and the referral to the school based intervention team are not successful, then a referral to the school social worker is initiated.

-Once referred to the school social worker, a student and/or parent may be referred to the Office of the State Attorney’s Truancy Intervention Program (TIP), or to Children in Need of Services/Family in Need of Services (CINS/FINS) petition could be filed.
+Once referred to the school social worker, a student and/or parent may be referred to the Office of the State Attorney’s Truancy Intervention Program (TIP) or to Children in Need of Services/Families in Need of Services (CINS/FINS).

 Driver License Penalty

-Students who accumulate 15 unexcused absences or absences for which the reasons are unknown, in a period of (90) calendar days may face suspension of their driver license, or for students who are under age 16, having their application for licensure denied.
+Students who accumulate fifteen (15) unexcused absences or absences for which the reasons are unknown, in a period of ninety (90) calendar days may face suspension of their driver license, or for students who are under age sixteen (16), having their application for licensure denied.
 Please see section on Driver License Law below.
 (F.S.
 322.091)